giovannimirarchi420/reservation-be/README.md

 ### Resources

-Resources represent physical or virtual assets that can be booked.
+Resources represent any physical or virtual assets that can be booked, configurable through resource types.

 #### Get All Resources
 ```